u361/u361/README.md

-- 👀 I’m interested in Java and Python
+- 👀 I'm learning Java

 <!---
 u361/u361 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.